mengbingrock/CarND-Advanced-Lane-Lines/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 Pitfalls:
-* Cannot recognize the lanes in some special cases in project videos and especially in challeng videos:
+* Cannot recognize the lanes in some special cases in project videos and especially in challeng videos.
+So the lane of previous recognized positions were used

 ![alt text][image7]

 Possible solutions are: